-Prior to 2018, the Company recognized revenue when it was realized or realizable and earned when all of the following criteria were met: persuasive evidence of an arrangement existed, delivery had occurred or services had been rendered, the price to the buyer was fixed or determinable and collectability was reasonably assured.
-Revenue was recognized upon transfer of title and risk of loss, which was generally upon the shipment of parts in the Company's Injection Molding, CNC Machining, 3D Printing and Sheet Metal product lines.
-Freight billed to customers was included in revenues, and all freight expenses paid by the Company were included in cost of revenue.
+The Company recognizes revenue when it is realized or realizable and earned when all of the following criteria are met: persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered, the price to the buyer is fixed or determinable and collectability is reasonably assured.
+Revenue is recognized upon transfer of title and risk of loss, which is generally upon the shipment of parts in our Injection Molding, CNC Machining, 3D Printing and Sheet Metal product lines.
+Freight billed to customers is included in revenues, and all freight expenses paid by the Company are included in cost of revenue.